su-squares/tenthousandsu.com/articles/2021-09-17-project-history.md

 *If you have any questions, please mail [Su@TenThousandSu.com](mailto:Su@TenThousandSu.com?subject=Su Squares&body=Hi Su%2C Please help!
 I have a question about Su Squares. ).*

 Su Squares are cute squares you own and personalize, displayed on TenThousandSu.com and accounted for on Ethereum<sup>&reg;</sup> Mainnet.
-The article tells the authoritative history of the project.
+This article tells why Su Squares are the first ERC-721 digital collectable for sale and the authoritative history of the project.

 ## Founders' background